Margaret Macdonald Mackintosh

-Margaret Macdonald Mackintosh (5 November 1864 – 7 January 1933) was an English-born artist who worked in Scotland, and whose design work became one of the defining features of the Glasgow Style during the 1890s - 1900s.
+Margaret Macdonald Mackintosh (5 November 1864 – 7 January 1933) was a British artist who worked in Scotland, and whose design work became one of the defining features of the Glasgow Style during the 1890s to 1900s.

 Biography

 Born Margaret Macdonald, at Tipton, Staffordshire between Birmingham and Wolverhampton, her father was a colliery manager and engineer.
 Margaret and her younger sister Frances both attended the Orme Girls' School, Newcastle-under-Lyme, Staffordshire; their names are recorded in the school register.
 In the 1881 census Margaret, aged 16, was a visitor at someone else's house on census night and was listed as a scholar.
-By 1890 the family had settled in Glasgow and Margaret and her sister, Frances Macdonald, enrolled as day students at the Glasgow School of Art studying courses in design.
+By 1890, the family had settled in Glasgow and Margaret and her sister, Frances Macdonald, enrolled as day students at the Glasgow School of Art studying courses in design.
 There, she worked with a variety of media, including metalwork, embroidery, and textiles.
-Additionally, she joined other groups, such as the Scottish Society of Watercolor Painters in 1898.
+Additionally, she joined other groups, such as the Scottish Society of Watercolour Painters in 1898.

 She began collaborating with her sister Frances, and in 1896 the pair worked from their studio at 128 Hope Street, Glasgow, where they produced book illustrations, embroidery, gesso panels, leaded glass and repoussé metalwork.
 Their innovative work was inspired by Celtic imagery, literature, symbolism, and folklore.
 Margaret later collaborated with her husband, the architect and designer Charles Rennie Mackintosh, whom she married on 22 August 1900.
 Her most well-known works are the gesso panels made for interiors designed with Charles, such as tearooms and private residences.

 Charles Rennie Mackintosh is frequently claimed to be Scotland's most famous architect.
 Margaret Macdonald Mackintosh was somewhat marginalised in comparison.
 Yet she was celebrated in her time by many of her peers, including her husband who once wrote in a letter to her, "Remember, you are half if not three-quarters in all my architectural work ..."; and reportedly "Margaret has genius, I have only talent."

 Active and recognised during her career, between 1895 and 1924 she contributed to more than 40 European and American exhibitions.
 Poor health cut short Margaret's career and, as far as is known, she produced no work after 1921.
-She died in 1933, just over four years after her husband.
+She died in 1933.